7: Algae - an Introduction

 Figure \(\PageIndex{8}\):Two types of green macroalgae

-left: Figure 5.3.3.125.3.3.12: Trentepohlia is a genus of green algae in terrestrial environments.
+Left: Figure 5.3.3.125.3.3.12: Trentepohlia is a genus of green algae in terrestrial environments.
 It forms fluffy orange colonies on trees and is a photobiont in many lichens.
-One might not know they were looking at a green algae due to the orange pigmentation.
+One might not realize they were looking at green algae because of the orange pigmentation.
 However, green algae have carotenoids.
-These terrestrial green algae produce an abundance of carotenoids, perhaps for protection from sun damage.
+These terrestrial green algae produce abundant carotenoids, perhaps for protection against sun damage.
 Photo by Scott Loarie, CC0.

 Right: freshwater green algae. https://upload.wikimedia.org/wikiped...reen_Algae.jpg